thoughtspot/thoughtspot.github.io/_complex-search/change-the-view.md

 * If you are in the chart view, click the axis label of your chart that you would like to sort and select **Sort**.
 You can choose to sort in ascending or descending order.

+### Hidden sort

+You can also sort by an attribute or measure that you do not want to include in the chart.
+For example, if you search for `sales store name sort by store state`, ThoughtSpot automatically adds `store state` to the **Not visualized** section of the chart, and sorts the chart by store state.
+This is also known as a hidden sort.

 ## Change the date bucketing (grouping)

 You can change the date _bucketing_ on tables and charts for columns with date